edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

 - **executable** Set fetched artifact as executable.
 - **extract** Extract fetched artifact if supported by Mesos fetcher module.
 - **cache** Cache fetched artifact, if supported by Mesos fetcher module.

+### gpus
+The number of GPU cores needed for the application per instance.

 ### healthChecks
 An array of checks that are run against an application’s tasks.
 Marathon health checks perform periodic checks on the containers distributed across a cluster to make sure they’re up and responding.
 For more information, see the [Health Checks documentation](/docs/1.10/deploying-services/creating-services/health-checks/).